exasol/virtual-schema-common-java/README.md

 Please note that this is an open source project which is officially supported by Exasol.
 This module is part of a larger project called [Virtual Schemas](https://github.com/exasol/virtual-schemas).

-Unless you are writing your own adapter based on this common module here, please check for problem solutions in the master project first.
+Unless you are writing your own adapter based on this common module here, please check for problem solutions in the main project first.